scidsg/hushline-docs/src/prereqs/raspberrypi.md

 Before clicking Write, click on the Settings gear in the bottom right of the window.
 Configure the following settings:

+- Change "Image customization options" setting to "to always use"
 - Hostname = hushline
 - Enable SSH with password authentication
 - User = Hush